ctrl-alt-del/devenv/README.md

 ruby --version
 ```

+If you want to call Ruby from the PowerShell of Windows's default terminal, you need to add Ruby to the system environment vairables.

 #### devkit
 devkit is the prerequisite for Rails on Windows.
 You can download its latest version for Windows from [here](http://rubyinstaller.org/downloads/).